Department Chair: Spencer Kimura, 847.635.1827, firstname.lastname@example.org

 Course offers an operational level and understanding of hazardous materials.
 Content includes identification and classification of hazardous materials; physical and chemical properties of hazardous materials; planning, response and mitigation of hazardous materials incidents; analysis of case histories and application of learned principles to simulated exercises.

 A course for emergency responders using computer-based software.
 Course introduces emergency response applications with emphasis on emergency pre-planning.
 It focuses on designing plans for use by emergency responders using Firehouse, AutoCAD, and other applicable software.
 The computer will be used by students to document information about the condition of assets, including buildings and personnel for transmission to emergency operations managers and personnel who need it for planning response, crisis management, and recovery efforts.
-Credit cannot be received in both FIR 191 and CAD 191..
-Students cannot receive credit for both CAD 191 and FIR 191.
+Credit toward graduation cannot be received for both FIR 191 and CAD 191.

 Course presents responsibilities, objectives and organization of a fire prevention bureau.
 Content includes setting up and implementing a systematic inspection program; classification of occupancy by hazard; function of water supplies and automatic sprinkler systems; and other codes related to fire safety and application of codes to fire prevention activities.